Skip to main content

 Not necessarily.
 Star ratings reflect council inspection outcomes — not how much an operator charges.
 In many towns, 5-star operators are priced similarly to 3-star ones.
 The star rating is a measure of compliance and welfare standards, not a luxury tier.

-Price ranges on this page are illustrative — derived from published rates on operator websites.
+Price ranges in the prose above are illustrative; the per-area medians are derived from published rates on operator websites.
 See our methodology for how data is collected.
 Ranges will narrow as our dataset grows.